IsmailMarmoush/ismailmarmoush.github.io/about.md

 * Devops
 * Frontend as a hobby
 * I admire C and Go lang
-* I know some Scala, I like many concepts it has, but I don't like its complexities and the idiomatic mathematical pretentious culture around it.

 Want to know more, or connect ?